Fortnite guide – tips and tricks for Season 7, how to play, how to improve, how to win

 - Be very wary of Damage Traps.
 Damage Traps deal a whopping 150 damage to any enemy of the player who places it, and can be placed on a wall, floor, or ceiling.
 They also persist forever until destroyed, so even if you’re sure that enormous build is long since abandoned, you still should exercise caution.
 Be aware also that many players are very adept at trapping you in a box during a build battle and placing Damage Traps around you.
 You can avoid a Damage Trap by hugging the opposite wall, but it’s best not to get yourself into this situation in the first place.

 - Roofs are extremely powerful and underutilized structures.
-It’s a shame that most people learn how to use walls, floors, and ramps, and then completely neglect the roofs, which serve to phenomenally augment your building toolkit in many situations.
-But then that’s not such a shame really, because it means you’ll have an advantage over the rest when you learn to use them!
 Roofs serve as an extra layer of protection against a player with the high ground; they can be held in edit mode to peak through without exposing yourself; they can be placed on the floor in buildings and used to get good shots through windows; and if you work them into your build battles odds are it will throw off your opponent just that little bit more.

 - Crouch in moderation.
 Crouching is useful during fights as it reduces the bloom and tightens the spread of your gunfire, which is crucial for landing those mid- to long-range headshots.
 But your mobility is impaired while you crouch, so you must pick your moments, and I’d advise you steer clear of crouching altogether if you find yourself in a sniper duel, as you can aim just fine while standing and you’ll need all the mobility you can get to avoid being headshot into extinction.